botui/botui/docs-site/docs/2-install.md

 > Notice we're using botui@next to install the `next` channel.
 The `latest` channel still points to the old version for backward compatibility.

 You can think of the core library as the `bot` and the framework packages as the `UI` parts of BotUI, respectively.

+## Quickstart

+You can also just clone our [🪄 quickstart](https://github.com/botui/react-quickstart) repo and get started.